 Reo Menning | Board Chair[email protected]

-Prior to joining FUELIowa and RINAlliance, Reo led the largest solid waste agency in Iowa, where she launched and grew new business and community services, drove public affairs and communications strategies, and improved the financial position of the organization through restructuring and operational efficiencies.
+Prior to joining RINAlliance, Reo led the largest solid waste agency in Iowa, where she launched and grew new business and community services, drove public affairs and communications strategies, and improved the financial position of the organization through restructuring and operational efficiencies.
 She’s also a Certified Association Executive (CAE) with 14 years of association experience focused on federal and state regulatory advocacy, issue management and policy development for the chemical industry.

 Reo holds a bachelor’s degree in Chemistry-Marketing from the University of Northern Iowa, a master’s degree in Environmental Science from Johns Hopkins University and an MBA from the University of Iowa.
 She’s been a member of the KIB board since 2009.